Jack Ryan: Shadow Recruit: Plot

 The next day, Ryan is met by Katya, who escorts him to Cherevin's office.
 At their meeting, he is told that the problem company and all its assets have just been sold, preventing an audit.
 Meanwhile, Muller suspects that Ryan is having an affair and flies to Moscow.
 Against protocol for unmarried couples, Ryan reveals his CIA employment to her.
-Improvising on the situation, Harper convinces Muller to help them infiltrate Cherevin's offices.
+Improvising the situation, Harper convinces Muller to help them infiltrate Cherevin's offices.
 Ryan and Muller meet Cherevin at an upscale restaurant across the street from the office.
 Ryan, who supposedly had too much to drink already before dinner, acts boorish and Muller suggests he "take a walk."
-Having obtained Cherevin's access card, Ryan enters Cherevin's office, where he downloads crucial files from the computer.
-While Muller remains with Cherevin distracting him with a variety of topics, she notices symptoms that reveal he has cirrhosis and asks him about it.
+Having obtained Cherevin's access card, Ryan enters Cherevin's office, where he downloads crucial files from the computer, while Muller remains with Cherevin distracting him with a variety of topics, including his terminal cirrhosis symptoms.

 The suspicious activity on Cherevin's computer is detected, and guards rush through the building to locate the intruder.
 Katya is alerted to find Cherevin, who in a rage takes Muller out of the restaurant to return to his office.
 On the street, they run into Ryan, who apologizes for his behavior and leaves with Muller.
-Cheverin's men locate and invade the CIA group's base and kidnap Muller.
-Enraged, Ryan follows and rescues her.
+Cheverin's men locate and invade the CIA group's base and kidnap Muller; enraged, Ryan follows and rescues her.

 Ryan and the CIA discover Cherevin has secretly propped up the struggling Chinese and Japanese state economies for years, leaving the U.S. economy vulnerable, as well as using a falsified death certificate to place his son, Aleksandr, in the U.S. as a sleeper agent.
 Ryan uses his talent for pattern recognition to determine that Aleksandr will execute a terrorist attack on Wall Street.
 Returning to New York City, he locates and catches up to a fake police response vehicle driven by Aleksandr, and discovers a bomb inside the vehicle.
 Unable to defuse it, he hijacks the vehicle and crashes it into the East River while jumping out; the bomb detonates, killing Aleksandr.
 Cherevin's fellow conspirators kill him to cover their tracks.
-Afterwards, Ryan, now married, and Harper are called to the White House to brief the President on their next move.
+Afterward, Ryan, now married, and Harper are called to the White House to brief the President on their next move.